appreciated/circular-progress-bar/README.md

 Add-on is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

-CircularProgressbar is written by Appreciated
+circular-progressbar is written by Appreciated

 ## Features

-A Circular Progressbar Component for Vaadin with animated Progress.
+A circular progress bar Component for Vaadin with animated Progress.
 Realized with SVG, and JavaScript.

 ## API